darkdev123/Simple-Obfuscator-WIP/README.md

 # SimpleVM
-Will be adding new features and adding a deserializer so it doesn't get the chunk immediately
+Will be adding new features and adding a deserializer so it doesn't get the chunk immediately.

 Add me on Discord if you need help: